 Be constantly mindful of your body and the contact point.
 Go with your heart.
-Find rest in the midst of not yielding and not resisting.
+Seek information in the midst of not yielding and not resisting.
 Train this way for up to half or one year, it will then become instinctive.
 All of this should be done with intention, not with force.
 Over time, I will control the opponent and no one can control me.

 A calm heart and mind is the prerequisite to any Tai Chi training.
 An advanced practitioner can achieve this state no matter what the surroundings may be.
 A beginner or intermediate student may find it difficult.
 To help practitioners achieve this state, finding a good training facility is an important first step.
 The practice space should be free of distractions allowing one to easily immerse into a state of calm and peace.

 Distractions are many and can come in the form of any noise, smell, sight and spatial obstacles.
 A quiet environment with soft gentle music in the background is ideal.
 Assure it is free of nauseous fumes, perfume or cigarette smoke.
 The flooring should be level and free of clutter or obstacles.
 The space should have sufficient lighting and room to move without one person running into another.

 All these are external factors that can affect a person’s ability to stay calm and concentrate.
 As the practitioner’s skill level increases, these external factors slowly become less important.
 With practice, the practitioner’s ability to focus and concentrate strengthens.
 Over time, the person’s state of mind becomes more relevant to achieving a calm heart and mind than the external distractions of the space.